Winfield Scott: Memorials

 Scott has been memorialized in numerous ways.
-Scott County, Iowa in the state of Iowa; Scott County, Kansas; Scott County, Virginia; Scott County, Minnesota; and Scott County, Tennessee were all named for him.
-Communities named for Scott include Winfield, Illinois; Winfield, Indiana; Winfield, Iowa; Winfield, Alabama; and Winfield, Tennessee, Fort Scott, Kansas, and Scott Depot and Winfield, West Virginia.
+Various counties are named for him, including Scott County, Iowa; Scott County, Kansas; Scott County, Virginia; Scott County, Minnesota; and Scott County, Tennessee.
+Communities named for Scott include Winfield, Illinois; Winfield, Indiana; Winfield, Iowa; West Winfield, NY; Winfield, Alabama; and Winfield, Tennessee; Fort Scott, Kansas; and Scott Depot and Winfield, West Virginia.
 Fort Winfield Scott at the Presidio of San Francisco was part of the coastal defenses of San Francisco Bay from 1861 to 1970, and is now a part of the Fort Point National Historic Site.
 Other things named for Scott include Lake Winfield Scott in Georgia, Mount Scott in Oklahoma, and the Scott's oriole, a bird.

 A statue of Scott stands at Scott Circle in Washington, D.C.
-Scott was also honored by having his likeness depicted on a U.S. postage stamp.
-A paddle steamer named Winfield Scott launched in 1850, and a US Army tugboat in service in the 21st century is named Winfield Scott.
-Various individuals, including officers Union General Winfield Scott Hancock, Confederate General Winfield Scott Featherston, and Admiral Winfield Scott Schley, were named after General Scott.
-The US Army Civil Affairs Association views General Scott as the 'Father of Civil Affairs' and the regimental award medallions bear his name.
+Scott was honored by having his likeness depicted on a U.S. postage stamp.
+A paddle steamer named Winfield Scott launched in 1850, and a U.S. Army tugboat in service in the 21st century is named Winfield Scott.
+Scott is the namesake of various people, including officers Union General Winfield Scott Hancock, Confederate General Winfield Scott Featherston, and Admiral Winfield Scott Schley.
+The U.S. Army Civil Affairs Association views General Scott as the "Father of Civil Affairs" and the regimental award medallions bear his name.

-The General Winfield Scott House, his home in New York City during 1853–1855, was named as a National Historic Landmark in 1975.
+The General Winfield Scott House, his home in New York City from 1853 to 1855, was named a National Historic Landmark in 1975.
 Scott's papers are held by the William L. Clements Library at the University of Michigan at Ann Arbor, Michigan.